Digital-Data-Co/forge-docs/src/user-guide/task-templates/apps/ansible.md

 # Ansible

-Using Semaphore UI you can run Ansible playbooks.
+Using Forge you can run Ansible playbooks.
 To do this, you need to create an **Ansible Playbook** Template.

 1. Go go **Task Templates** section, click on **New Template** and then **Ansible Playbook**.